 Step 3: Continue the appeal to the Dean of the College.
-If the student wishes to appeal the department chair's (or college dean's) decision, he/she will send an email, with justification for the second appeal, to the Dean of the College.
-The Dean will then review the documentation of the appeal and will decide not to accept the appeal if he/she deems it to be unfounded.
-If the Dean deems that the appeal is appropriate and justified, he/she will convene a panel of three tenured, Full Professors from outside the course's school.
+If the student wishes to appeal the Department Chair's (or College Dean's) decision, they will send an email, with justification for the second appeal, to the Dean of the College.
+The Dean will then review the documentation of the appeal and will decide not to accept the appeal if they deem it to be unfounded.
+If the Dean deems that the appeal is appropriate and justified, they will convene a panel of three tenured, Full Professors from outside the course's School.
 This panel will then investigate the appeal, consult appropriated parties (if necessary), and hold a hearing (if necessary) with the student participating via Skype or Zoom, as needed.
 The panel will then make a recommendation to the Dean of College who makes the final decision and communicates that decision to the student within three weeks of the date the student forwarded the appeal.
-The Dean of the College also notifies the department chair, the program director, and the instructor.
+The Dean of the College also notifies the Department Chair, the Program Director, and the Instructor.
 If the decision requires change in an official University record, the Chief Academic Officer must comply with all University regulations and procedures necessary to accomplish the change.
 The decision of the Chief Academic Officer shall conclude the matter, subject to the right of the Vice Chancellor for Academic Affairs and the Chancellor to review the case.
 The Vice Chancellor for Academic Affairs will consider the case only based on a separate petition for review after Step 3 of the above appeals process has been completed.
 The Chancellor will consider the case only on based on a separate petition for review and only if the student wishes to appeal the Vice Chancellor's decision.

-Information regarding additional student appeals and the Code of Student Conduct is located in the LSUS Student Handbook.
-For further information, contact the Office of Student Advocacy and Accountability: 318/797.5116.
+Information regarding additional student appeals and the Code of Student Conduct is located in the Student Handbook.
+For further information, contact the Office of the Dean of Students: 318/797.5116.